SalikWarsi/data-512-a1/README.md

 ## Data Analysis

 I read from the CSV and plot the values using Matplotlib.
-The jupyter notebook contains an inline image and also produces a png file.
+The jupyter notebook contains an inline image and also produces a png file: PageViewsWikipediaEn.png

 ## Tools
 The entire analysis was done using Python 3.5.3 :: Anaconda custom (64-bit)